 Rivers of India and their main Tributaries

-Reference: Indian and World geography – Majid Hussain
+Reference: Indian and World Geography – Majid Hussain

 https://en.wikipedia.org/wiki/List_of_major_rivers_of_India